New results from the technological prototype of the CALICE highly-granular silicon tungsten electromagnetic calorimeter: Introduction

 \subsection{An Ultra-Granular SiW-ECAL for Higgs Factories}

-The requirements of imaging capabilities for an ECAL add to the standard ones (hermeticity, linearity, stability, and uniformity in position and angle), the handling of a very large number of channels, and the need to have compact devices to better separate nearby particles.
-The ECAL must also have a large dynamic range at the cell level, to detect and track particles at their minimum of ionization (1\u{MIP} or about 4\u{fC})and measure electrons and photons of a 100's of GeV (2000\u{MIPs}).
+The requirements of imaging capacities for an ECAL add to the standard calorimetric ones the handling of a very large number of channels, and the need to have compact devices (to stem narrow showers) to better separate nearby particles.
+The ECAL must also have a large dynamic range at the cell level, to detect and track particles at their minimum of ionization (1~MIP) and measure electrons and photons from a fraction of GeV to several hundreds of GeV (a few 1000s MIPs in a cell).

-Highly resistive Silicon sensors made of large area segmented PIN diodes fulfil all the listed requirements (flexibility in the design, sensitivity, stability, speed), at a cost slightly larger than other solutions, but providing also an intrinsic stability of calibration and linearity.
-Associated with tungsten as absorber and a carbon fibre holding structure, the silicon-tungsten ECAL (SiW-ECAL) offers compactness and uniformity by minimizing dead spaces.
+Highly resistive Silicon sensors made of large area of segmented PIN diodes fulfil all the listed requirements needed (flexibility in the design, sensitivity, stability, speed), at a cost slightly larger than other solutions, but providing also an intrinsic stability of calibration.
+Associated with tungsten as a dense absorber, and a carbon fibre holding structure, it offers compactness and uniformity by minimizing dead spaces.

-For a SiW-ECAL at the ILC, for which this R\&D was initiated, an optimal configuration was found~\cite{thomson_particle_2009} in having $5×5\u{mm²}$ cells and 30 layers in depth, for 24\u{X_0} and 500\u{μm}-thick sensors.
-Having a channel density of $\sim 600\u{channel/dm^3}$, and a 100 million channels, imposes to have readout ASICs integrated in detector, with a low power consumption.
-Their support boards connecting them to the sensors, must be designed in the perspective of the production of 100,000's of elements.
-The full design of the SiW-CAL is described in~\cite{behnke_international_2013-4} and~\cite{the_ild_collaboration_international_2020}.
+For a SiW-ECAL using silicon as sensor and tungsten as absorber near the ILC, for which this R\&D was initiated, an optimal configuration was found~\cite{thomson_particle_2009} by having $5×5\u{mm²}$ cells and 30 layers in depth, for 24\u{X_0}.
+This reflects in having a channel density of $\sim 600\u{channel/dm³}$, and typically 100 millions channels in total for the ECAL alone.
+The readout electronics must then be integrated inside the detector, to multiplex the data output, and have a low power consumption.
+Their support boards, connecting them to the sensors, must be designed in the perspective of the production of 100,000's of elements.